Leaving no one behind

 Graph above: YTD Crowd Strike price Good Finance Research: The Middle Road

 Data privacy is now one of the widely contested issues globally.
-The upcoming ePrivacy Regulation in Europe which replaces e-privacy directive covers both metadata and content including cookies and online identifiers making it more difficult for markets to cross sell products online.
-A step in the right direction, the rule is more comprehensive GDPR making stricter cookie and consent rules and making marketing calls clearly identifiable.
-The Europe data privacy rules will have global ramifications defining data governance issues especially in the US, Canada and Asia.
+The upcoming ePrivacy Regulation in Europe which replaces e-privacy directive covers both metadata and content, including cookies and online identifiers making it more difficult for markets to cross-sell products online.
+A step in the right direction, the rule is more comprehensive GDPR making stricter cookie and consent rules and making marketing calls identifiable.
+The Europe data privacy rules will have global ramifications defining data governance issues, especially in the US, Canada and Asia.
 Although it remains to be seen how companies circumvent ePrivacy Regulations for digital marketing, data footprint has more sinister outcomes.

 Deep fake is a rising significant concern and after-effects of AI and machine learning.
 The technology is frighteningly becoming real.
-Watch this video here where Bill Hader is Tom Cruise, and Seth Rogen.
-Watch carefully.
-Looks so easy and needs to be addressed to.
+Watch this video here where Bill Hader is Tom Cruise and Seth Rogen.
+Observe.
+Looks so easy and needs to be addressed with alacrity.
 Deep fake video of Mark Zuckerberg further enforces the dangerous predicament of unregulated and devious use of artificial intelligence.

 One of the key policy measures to initiate global rules and regulations governing the Best way is to get the best kick-ass team of hackers, get them in one place and code pathways to nullify the evils of deep fake and alike.